Garage Utility Sink: A Practical Selection & Installation Guide

 Run the PEX water pipes from within the house to the garage through a hole in the drywall.
 The pipes should be run to a point close to where you intend to locate the sink.

-At this point the PEX pipe should be joined with copper tubing which then connects to the sink faucet.
+At this point, the PEX pipe should be joined with copper tubing which then connects to the sink faucet.
 The hot water and cold water tubes should have control valves to control the water flow.

 As a safety measure, fit check valves at the joints.
 The check valves are one-way valves.
 Water will always flow from the house to the sink and never the other way around.

-It is also a good idea to screw on large, clear or white plastic sheets on the garage wall behind the utility sink.
+It is also a good idea to screw on large, clear, or white plastic sheets on the garage wall behind the utility sink.
 That way your drywall will never get wet from water splashes from the utility sink.

-You really have 3 options:
+You have 3 options:

-1. Climate Control your Garage.
+1. Climate-control your Garage.
 I know you are not going to spend a ton of money just to protect the plumbing of the garage sink.
-But a climate controlled garage has a host of benefits.
-Free flowing water in the garage utility sink just happens to be another one of them.
+But a climate-controlled garage has a host of benefits.
+Free-flowing water in the garage utility sink just happens to be another one of them.
 Get full details by reading my post How To Make Sure Of Best Climate Control For Your Garage.

-2. Insulating the cold water pipeline.
+2. Insulate the cold water pipeline.

 How to Set up the Drain for the Garage Utility Sink?